m4hmw4ddy2-lgtm/goldstone-book/chapters/CHAPTER_3.md

 "My wife, the prisoner's mother, is alive," Thomas told the court.
 "She is very bad in her mind now, and has been for a good many years.
 She was in a very bad way about eighteen years ago.
 I kept a woman with her.
 She tried to grain herself with a scarf."

-A juryman broke in before anyone could move on.
+A juryman interrupted before the court could move on.

 "Grain is the Essex word for strangle."